Tango Dancers Amidst Mangos

 Contact Us

-"It all began 10 years ago, with a dream of dancing the Tango.
+"It all began in 1998, with a dream of dancing the Tango.
 In this dream I experienced an ecstatic feeling of absolute surrender while at the same time touching into the centre of my own power.
-I was intrigued to find out if Tango really causes these feelings, so I went to a workshop.
+When I woke up, I was intrigued to find out if Tango really causes these feelings, so I went to my first workshop.

-Please enjoy the web site and if you have any questions, don't hesitate to contact me!!
+Please enjoy the web site and if you have any questions or would like to book me, don't hesitate to contact me!!